Prehistory of Manila: Pleistocene

-The Paleolithic Age
+Paleolithic age

 The last period of glacial stage marked the beginning of man's enhanced ability to create more tools which helped him for the attainment of survival.
 The Paleolithic Age is characterized as the Old Stone Age which explicitly shows a manifestation that man used crude stones to suffice his need for efficient tools and weapons.

 However, there is still no sufficient evidence that man stayed at the vicinity of Manila during this Age.
 The possibility remains that man could've stayed at some parts of Manila proper for a short period of time either for food or temporary settlements.
 There is no adequate evidence to prove that man established permanent habitation sites within the area of Manila proper although some regions relatively near Manila, like Cavite and Pampanga showed potential signs of settlements.

 The coastal outline of the Philippines before is far more different from what is today.
 In this period, in the latter part of the last glacial age, the first definite traces of man were found.
 Manila Bay was exposed during this time and the sealine would be located outside Corregidor Island.
 The Pasig River would be a cutting channel through the bay area, depositing sediments onto the coastal plain, gradually increasing the area of the delta.
 The last period of glacial age also entails the man to be defined as a tool making being.
 From merely tool users to toolmaker and user, man had been used to drafting, manufacturing and using what is available in the environment.

 No signs of man have been discovered in the present area of manila that could date back into this period.
 Speculations state that evidences might have been buried underneath the silt and sediments of Manila bay and covered by the rising water during the last interglacial period.
 But on higher ground, implements were discovered by Dr. H. Otley Beyer around the Novaliches area, place that were not inundated by the rise of oscillation of sea and/or not disturbed by the infiltration of human habitation.

 Along the eastern and northeastern edges of Manila, artifacts were discovered along with tektites.
 The same types of material were found on the area of the present-day New Manila by Dr. H. Otley Beyer.
 Towards the north of Manila, other tektites and Paleolithic tools were excavated in impressive quantities.
 Although none of these were found in Manila proper (tektites were found in Quezon City, Rizal, and Bulacan), these findings still indicates the intense human activity in a very early period.